 - One of the heaviest disposals we have reviewed

 The A1SPC Knight is a continuous feed disposal unit that features a powerful 1HP motor.

-When it comes to performance, the 1HP motor smashed through almost anything that’s thrown down the sink.
+When it comes to performance, the 1HP motor smashes through almost anything that’s thrown into the sink.
 The motor spins at 2,700 RPM and features Waste King’s One Pass technology which offers more power per pound than most disposals in the same price range.

 The grinding chamber is made of glass-filled nylon which makes it impossible to attract rust.
 All the stainless steel grinding components are insulated which reduces noise coming out of the motor.
 The Waste King claims that their silencer technology uses the same materials that are used to sound-proof music studios.

 It seems that the Waste King always puts the money where the mouth is and it really shows in the warranty coverage you get with their disposal units.
 The Knight is backed by a limited mechanical warranty which means that if the unit develops a mechanical or material defect, you will get it replaced in your home without additional costs.
 Just keep in mind that the warranty is only valid to the original purchaser, and you probably need to keep the receipt.

 The A1SPC Knight doesn’t have multi-grind technology, so it only works in a single stage.
 However, this shouldn’t be an issue since the motor is powerful enough to grind the food in a single continuous batch.
 Another issue is that